-The people of Great Linford
+Family history of Great Linford

-The people of Great Linford represent all classes of society, from poor labourers to merchants and artisans to squires and lords.
+The people of Great Linford have represented all classes of society, from poor labourers to merchants and artisans to squires and lords.
 Some families can be traced back generations, others passed through briefly but nonetheless left a mark.
 Here you can learn about some of these people and their family histories.

 Kizby and Kezia Rainbow

-The Reverend Richard Napier
+The Reverend Doctor Richard Napier